Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

 The situation is strikingly different for the needlet methods.
-One can observe from the left columns of Figures~\ref{fig:robustnessH1} and~\ref{fig:robustnessH3} that the power reaches some \emph{plateau} after $\bandmax>J_{\min}$ in a very consistent way across the different alternatives.
+One can observe from the left column of Figure \ref{fig:robustnessH1andH3} that the power reaches some \emph{plateau} after ${J^{\star }}>J_{\min}$ in a very consistent way across the different alternatives.
 This robustness is a strong point of those methods.
 The dependence in $n$ is quite weak too.
-For instance, taking $\bandmax = 4$ leads to a small loss of efficiency uniformly with respect to the best choice for each given situation of sample size and model.
+For instance, taking ${J^{\star}}= 4$ leads to a small loss of efficiency uniformly with respect to the best choice for each given situation of sample size and model.